atsushieno/ktmidi/README.md

 ## MIDI 2.0 support

+### Potential field of usages

+ktmidi supports MIDI 2.0 UMPs, and MIDI-CI if you count it as part of MIDI 2.0.

-ktmidi supports MIDI 2.0.
-It can be either in our own manner (i.e. it presumes MIDI 2.0 protocol is already established elsewhere), or partially using MIDI-CI protocol.
-It is up to apps... for example, [atsushieno/kmmk](https://github.com/atsushieno/kmmk) sends MICI-CI "Set New Protocol" message to the output devices, which kind of declares that it will be sending MIDI 2.0 UMPs (but without "Test New Protocol", as it requires bidirectional messaging that kmmk does not implement).
-If you want to follow MIDI-CI system exclusive messages, establish pair of MIDI input and output and handle message exchanges manually.
+UMPs It can be sent and received in our own manner (i.e. it presumes MIDI 2.0 protocol is already established elsewhere).
+There was a now-deprecated way to promote MIDI protocols using Protocol Negotiation and some apps like [atsushieno/kmmk](https://github.com/atsushieno/kmmk) made use of it (Protocol Negotiation is gone in MIDI-CI version 1.2 specification).
+Now that it is gone, you are supposed to establish UMP-enabled transports by your own somehow.

-ktmidi assumes there are various other use-cases without those message exchanges e.g. use of UMPs in MIDI 2.0-only messaging in apps or audio plugins.
+ktmidi assumes there are various other use-cases without those message exchanges e.g. use of UMPs in MIDI 2.0-only messaging in apps or audio plugins (for example, [Audio Plugins For Android](https://github.com/atsushieno/aap-core) along with [resident-midi-keyboard](https://github.com/atsushieno/resident-midi-keyboard)).

 Since you can derive from `MidiAccess` abstract API, you can create your own MIDI access implementation and don't have to wait for platform native API to support MIDI 2.0.
-Note that MIDI 2.0 support is still an experimental work.

 It would be useful for general MIDI 2.0 software tools such as MIDI 2.0 UMP player.

+### Implemented features

 Here is a list of MIDI 2.0 extensibility in this API: